Centre for Research on Energy Security: Core areas

 CeRES conducts research and provides analysis, information, and directions on issues related to energy security in India.
-It tracks global energy demands, supply, prices, and technological research/breakthroughs, and analyses their implications for world and India's energy security.
+It tracks global energy demands, supply, prices, and technological research/breakthroughs, and analyses their implications for the world and India's energy security.

-The center also engages in national, regional, and international dialogues on energy security issues, leading to new strategic partnerships with international entities, taking initiatives that would be in India's and the region's long-term interest.
+The center also engages in national, regional, and international dialogues on energy security issues, leading to new strategic partnerships with international entities, and taking initiatives that would be in India's and the region's long-term interest.